 Compulsory zero-rating generally applies to transactions involving land between GST-registered persons, provided that the purchaser intends to use the land to make taxable supplies.
 Where the transaction is zero-rated, no GST is added to the sale price and no GST is returned by the vendor or claimed by the purchaser.
 However, the purchaser may be required to account for GST if the property will only partly be used for making exempt supplies.

-No transfer or recordation tax or stamp duty is payable on real estate transactions in New Zealand, aside from nominal Land Information New Zealand registration fees, therefore this is not an issue.
+No transfer or recordation tax or stamp duty is payable on real estate transactions in New Zealand, aside from nominal Land Information New Zealand registration fees, so this is not an issue.

-Local councils in all areas of New Zealand charge annual rates on land within their respective jurisdictions.
-These are usually assessed by reference to the value of the land.
+Local councils in all areas of New Zealand charge annual rates on land within their respective jurisdictions, which are usually assessed by reference to the value of the land.
 There are also additional rates charged for commercial properties and hotel operators.
 Rates are payable on all land, except certain land used for public, charitable or religious purposes.

-Where a non-New Zealand tax resident receives passive income (including interest, dividends or royalties) from New Zealand tax residents, non-resident withholding tax (NRWT) must be deducted by the payor.
-The rates at which NRWT is deducted depend on the terms of any double tax agreement New Zealand has in place with the non-resident's country.
+Where a non-New Zealand tax resident receives passive income (including interest, dividends or royalties) from a New Zealand tax resident, non-resident withholding tax (NRWT) must be deducted by the payor.
+The rates at which NRWT is deducted depend on the terms of any double tax agreement in place between New Zealand and the non-resident's country.
 If there is no double tax agreement in place, then the default NRWT rates are 15% for interest and royalties and 30% for dividends.

 The general position in New Zealand is that any income received from leasing a property to a tenant will be taxed as ordinary income of the recipient.
 For companies, the rental income received is added to the company's annual tax returns.

 New Zealand companies are subject to a flat income tax rate of 28%.
 Individuals are subject to marginal income tax rates, the highest of which is 33% for income over NZD70,000 per annum.